 In writing seminars, people frequently say they need a polite way to ask coworkers not to email them jokes, inspirational quotes, and other messages they don’t want or need.
-Here are a few templates of that polite message to add to your email etiquette toolbox.
+Here are a few polite version templates of that “please remove me from this email chain / email list” message.
 I hope they give you ideas for your own version.

 Example 1: The Brief Request